m1k3d3s/yhoobidask/README.md

 Yahoo bid ask scraper
 This java code takes JSoup to scrape yahoo finance with any particular ticker and parse the data.
 Once the data is sorted it is pushed to a mysql database.

-1. Jsoup needed
+1. Jsoup needed - jar needed
-2. mySql access needed
+2. mySql access needed - jar needed
-3. mySql table to be created
+3. mySql table to be created - see .txt file